 The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

-The math behind why your first Rs 10 lakh takes years and the next one takes much less — at Nepal's FD, CIT, and NEPSE rates — and the order of operations to get there.
+Why your first Rs 10 lakh takes years and the next takes far less — at Nepal's FD, CIT and NEPSE rates — and the order of operations to get there.

-A friend who has been earning since 2079 sat at my desk last week and showed me the number in his bank app.
-After almost four years of working, total savings: Rs 4.8 lakh.
+A friend who has been earning since 2079 sat at my desk last week and showed me his bank app.
+After almost four years of work, total savings: Rs 4.8 lakh.

 He felt behind.
-He earns reasonably, doesn't live extravagantly, and has been "trying to save" since his first job.
+The salary is fine, the lifestyle isn't extravagant, and he has been "trying to save" since his first job.
 His honest question was whether he was doing something wrong.

-The math says no. He's exactly where the math says he should be.
-The first Rs 10 lakh just feels disproportionately slow — for reasons that are arithmetic, not personal.
-This post is about why.
+The math says no. He is exactly where the math says he should be.
+The first Rs 10 lakh feels disproportionately slow for reasons that are arithmetic, not personal.
+That is what this post is about.

 The line that everyone in finance has heard